AdaCore/spark2014/lrm/source/packages.rst

             proof context, then that mode must be a mode of *Abstract (X)* in *G*.

-          * If the mode of *X* in *RG* indicates it **is** used in a proof context and *Abstract(X)* will not have another mode according to the above rules, then the mode of *Abstract(X)* shall indicate it is only used in proof contexts.
+          * If the mode of *X* in *RG* indicates it **is** used in a proof context and *Abstract(X)* does not have another mode according to the above rules, then the mode of *Abstract(X)* shall indicate it is only used in proof contexts.

        **Rationale:** In general, modes should be preserved by refinement.
 However,